Adenugakolade-02/communtiy-project/week 3/README.md

-This respository contains training a CNN from scratch using keras on the MNIST dataset and trying out transfer learning on the Cat and Dog dataset.
+This respository contains codes to train a CNN from scratch using keras on the MNIST dataset and using transfer learning on the Cat and Dog dataset.